 Advocates Raise Awareness

 Pioneers such as Ann Martin have raised consumer awareness about the ingredients in commercial pet foods, including cat food.
 Her 1997 book "Foods Pets Die For," was very influential.
 Modern crusader Susan Thixton, founder of the website Truth About Pet Food, has taken on the Food and Drug Administration (FDA) and the pet food industry.
 The site is run by thousands of veterinarians, scientists, and everyday pet lovers who work together to make pet food safe.
 Thixton is working with Mollie Morrissette and Jean Hofve to give consumers a voice with the FDA and the Association of American Feed Control Officials (AAFCO).

 BHT, BHA, and Ethoxyquin

-Chemical preservatives like butylated hydroxytoluene (BHT) and butylated hydroxyanisole are very effective at preserving dry cat food but are suspected to be potentially cancer-causing agents.
-These chemicals are often added to oils and fats and have been found to cause kidney and liver damage in rats, according to California’s Office of Environmental Health Hazard Assessment.
+Chemical preservatives like butylated hydroxytoluene (BHT) and butylated hydroxyanisole (BHA) are very effective at preserving dry cat food but are suspected to be potentially cancer-causing agents.
+These chemicals are often added to oils and fats.
+They have been found to cause kidney and liver damage in rats, according to California’s Office of Environmental Health Hazard Assessment.
 In fact, ethoxyquin is illegal to use in human foods in the U.S. and is extremely harmful when directly swallowed or touching the skin.
-Recently, many pet food manufacturers have moved toward using more "natural" preservatives, such as Vitamin C and E.
+Many pet food manufacturers have moved toward using more "natural" preservatives, such as Vitamin C and E.

 The AAFCO defines meat byproducts as the following: